TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 4-3] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > The schema document MUST be a conformant document as defined by the NIEM Conformance Targets Attribute Specification.

- The term "conformant document" is defined by [CTAS](#Appendix-A-References)       <a target="_blank" href="http://reference.niem.gov/niem/specification/conformance-targets-attribute/3.0/NIEM-CTAS-3.0-2014-07-31.html#section_3.2">Section 3.2, _Conformance to this Specification_</a>.
+ The term "conformant document" is defined by [CTAS](#Appendix-A-References)       [Section 3.2, _Conformance to this Specification_](http://reference.niem.gov/niem/specification/conformance-targets-attribute/3.0/NIEM-CTAS-3.0-2014-07-31.html#section_3.2).

 ### Rule 4-4.
 Document element has attribute `ct:conformanceTargets`